 The main new results are two different q-analogues of Naruse's formula: for the skew Schur functions, and for counting reverse plane partitions of skew shapes.
 We establish explicit bijections between these objects and families of integer arrays with certain nonzero entries, which also proves the second formula.
+We then apply our results to border strip shapes and their generalizations.
+In particular, we obtain curious new formulas for the Euler and q-Euler numbers in terms of certain Dyck path summations.

-1. INTRODUCTION
+1. Introduction

 1.1.
 Foreword.
 The classical hook-length formula (HLF) for the number of standard Young tableaux (SYT) of a Young diagram, is a beautiful result in enumerative combinatorics that is both mysterious and extremely well studied.
-In a way it is a perfect formula - highly nontrivial, clean, concise and generalizing several others (binomial coefficients, Catalan numbers, etc.) The HLF was discovered by Frame, Robinson and Thrall [FRT] in 1954, and by now it has numerous proofs: probabilistic, bijective, inductive, analytic, geometric, etc. (see §10.3).
+In a way it is a perfect formula - highly nontrivial, clean, concise and generalizing several others (binomial coefficients, Catalan numbers, etc.) The HLF was discovered by Frame, Robinson and Thrall [FRT] in 1954, and by now it has numerous proofs: probabilistic, bijective, inductive, analytic, geometric, etc. (see §11.2).
 Arguably, each of these proofs does not really explain the HLF on a deeper level, but rather tells a different story, leading to new generalizations and interesting connections to other areas.
 In this paper we prove a new generalization of the HLF for skew shapes which presented an unusual and interesting challenge; it has yet to be fully explained and understood.

-For skew shapes, there is no product formula for the number $f^{\lambda/\mu}$ of standard Young tableaux (cf. Section 9).
+For skew shapes, there is no product formula for the number $f^{\lambda/\mu}$ of standard Young tableaux (cf. Section 10).
 Most recently, in the context of equivariant Schubert calculus, Naruse presented and outlined a proof in [Naru] of a remarkable generalization on the HLF, which we call the Naruse hook-length formula (NHLF).
 This formula (see below), writes $f^{\lambda/\mu}$ as a sum of "hook products" over the excited diagrams, defined as certain generalizations of skew shapes.
 These excited diagrams were introduced by Ikeda and Naruse [IN1], and in a slightly different form independently by Kreiman [Kre1, Kre2] and Knutson, Miller and Yong [KMY].
-They are a combinatorial model for the terms appearing in the formula for Kostant polynomials discovered independently by Andersen, Jantzen and Soergel [AJS, Appendix D], and Billey [Bil] (see Remark 4.2 and §10.4).
-These diagrams are the main combinatorial objects in this paper and have difficult structure even in nice special cases (cf. [MPP2] and Ex.
-3.2).
+They are a combinatorial model for the terms appearing in the formula for Kostant polynomials discovered independently by Andersen-Jantzen-Soergel [AJS, Appendix D] and Billey [Bil] (see Remark 4.2 and §11.3).
+These diagrams are the main combinatorial objects in this paper and have difficult structure even in nice special cases (cf. § 8.1).

-The goals of this paper are twofold.
-First, we give Naruse-style hook formulas for the Schur function $s{\lambda/\mu}(1, q, q^2, ...)$ , which is the generating function for semistandard Young tableaux (SSYT) of shape $\lambda/\mu$ , and for the generating function for reverse plane partitions (RPP) of the same shape.
+The goals of this paper are threefold.
+First, we give Naruse-style hook formulas for the Schur function $s{\lambda/\mu}(1,q,q^2,\ldots)$, which is the generating function for semistandard Young tableaux (SSYT) of shape λ/μ , and for the generating function for reverse plane partitions (RPP) of the same shape.
 Both can be viewed as q-analogues of NHLF.
-In contrast with the case of straight shapes, here these two formulas are quite different.
-Even the summations are over different sets - in the case of RPP
+In contrast with the case of straight shapes, here these

 Key words and phrases.
-Hook-length formula, excited tableau, standard Young tableau, flagged tableau, reverse plane partition, Hillman-Grassl correspondence, Robinson-Schensted-Knuth correspondence, Greene's theorem, Grassmannian permutation, factorial Schur function.
+Hook-length formula, excited tableau, standard Young tableau, flagged tableau, reverse plane partition, Hillman-Grassl correspondence, Robinson-Schensted-Knuth correspondence, Greene's theorem, alternating permutation, Dyck path, Euler numbers, Catalan numbers, Grassmannian permutation, factorial Schur function.

-October 12, 2016.
+June 28, 2016.

-\Department of Mathematics, UCLA, Los Angeles, CA 90095.
+^{}Department of Mathematics, UCLA, Los Angeles, CA 90095.
 Email: {ahmorales,pak}@math.ucla.edu.

-&lt;sup>†Department of Mathematics, UPenn, Philadelphia, PA 19104.
+[†]Department of Mathematics, UPenn, Philadelphia, PA 19104.
 Email: panova@math.upenn.edu.